Violeta Chamorro: Economic stability

 In spite of the other programs implemented, inflation was reduced by the renegotiation of the country's debt (called for by the Lacayo Plan).
 Through negotiations, Nicaragua was able to obtain a writedown of 75% of their international debt on the condition that they had no arrears.

 As noted previously, the US assisted Nicaragua in paying off the past-due debt to the IMF, the World Bank and the Inter-American Development Bank through bridge loans, and negotiating a 95% writedown of debts owed to Colombia, Mexico, and Venezuela.
 These measures provided the means to end hyperinflation and reopen monetary markets, but they were overshadowed by high unemployment, underemployment and an overall recession.
-The trade deficit rose and GNP declined, and overall, low wages, and reductions of education and health services caused poverty to escalate, and social tensions to rise.
+The trade deficit rose and GNP declined, and overall low wages and reductions of education and health services caused poverty to escalate, and social tensions to rise.

 Violeta Chamorro's years in power began a period of significant economic and social decline for Nicaragua.
-From 1990 to 2001, the country fell from 60th to 116th place in the world for human development, as measured by the Human Development Index, and became the poorest country in the Americas after Haiti, according to the UNDP.
+From 1990 to 2001, the country fell from 60th to 116th place in the world for human development, as measured by the Human Development Index, and became the poorest country in the Americas after Haiti, according to the United Nations Development Program.
 Public spending per capita on health fell from $35 in 1989 to $14 in 1995.
-Per capita public spending on health fell from $35 in 1989 to $14 in 1995.
-Medical assistance for childbirth and diagnosis of female cancers have been reduced.
-Child development centers established in the 1980s—which served 75,000 children—have been eliminated.
-Life expectancy dropped from 66 years in 1989 to 60 years in 1996 due to an increase in infectious diseases and malnutrition.
-Infant mortality rose from 58 per 1,000 in 1990 to 72 per 1,000 in 1995.
+Medical assistance for childbirth and diagnosis of female cancers were reduced.
+Child development centers established in the 1980s—which served 75,000 children—were eliminated.
+On the other hand, infant mortality in 1990 was 53 per 1,000 live births and went down to 37 per 1,000 live births in 1998 during Chamorro's tenure.
+Life expectancy rose from 62 in 1990 to 64 in 1998.
+Salvador Martí i Puig and Eduardo Baumeister indicate that between 1993 and 1998 rural poverty declined by 7% from 1,553,000 to 1,517,000.
+The poverty rate as measured as those living with less than $1.90 a day dropped by 33.33% between 1993 and 1998 from 36.3% to 24.2%.
+When assessed as those earning less than $3.20 per day, poverty dropped from 58.6% to 48% in the same period.